How to Build a Fragrance Wardrobe in 10 Bottles or Less

 • It replaces a finished bottle in an established role.

 Purchases driven by hype, a good price, or the pull of a recommendation rarely improve a wardrobe.
-They add to the shelf count without adding to the range — and range is the only metric that matters.
+I’ve made all three of those mistakes more than once.
+They add to the shelf count without adding to the range, and range is the only metric that actually matters when you’re standing there every morning trying to choose.

 Frequently Asked Questions